O JARGON BUSTER

 - Unique identifier issued by BOF to

-Very useful to anyone trying to capture details for a computerised
+member orienteers.
+Very useful to anyone trying to

-results at an event,
+capture details for a computerised results at an event,

-as the database will provide competitor name and other details from the
+as the database will provide competitor name and other

-number without further typing.
+details from the number without further typing.

 - BOF Rankings